The Kurhaus Binz is a prime example of the resort architecture on Rügen

 Camper Rentals:

 Compare motorhome prices here.
-Or would you rather travel with us Rooftent or Tent?
+Or would you rather travel with us instead?
+Rooftent or Tent?

 Hotels in Binz:

-Hotels in Binz * You can book through our partner booking.com at this link.
-The Travel Charme Kurhaus Binz * you can find under this link.
+Hotels in Binz * you can, for example, book via our partner booking.com under this link.
+The Travel Charme Kurhaus Binz * You can also find it under this link.

-Slow Travel Destinations you find here. discover cities in Germany.
+Slow Travel Destinations You can find it here, for example.
+Also discover cities in Germany.

 - Explore Binz Ostseebad